awesome-pro/neon-website/content/docs/guides/protected-branches.md

 To set a branch as protected:

-1. In the Neon Console, select a project.
+1. In the Unique Console, select a project.
 2. Select **Branches** to view the branches for the project.

    ![Branch page](/docs/guides/ip_allow_branch_page.png)